imnuvi/360_shooter/README.md

 # 360_shooter
-Enemy bugs are trying to invade your code. **shoot** them down before they overwhelm you(r code) and survive for as long as you can
+Enemy bugs are trying to invade your code. **shoot** them down before they overwhelm you and survive for as long as you can

 Coded with pygame in python.